 Many performance review forms also feature a standardized rating scale that shows the employees how they will be assessed.
 It lets them come into the meeting with a working understanding of your expectations and how their rating will be determined.
 Some commonly used scales are standard 1 to 10 scales or a scale built on how well the employee met expectations.

 Performance review forms will also differ depending on the type of form you’re heading out.
-Self-evaluations forms will, of course, be different from the forms you use in the interview.
+Self-evaluation forms will, of course, be different from the forms you use in the interview.
 We recommend sending out employee self-appraisals before conducting the actual review session as they provide crucial information you can use in the meeting and also give the employee a chance to include themselves in the review process.

 Structuring your performance review forms in this way will create a more streamlined tool that will help speed up your reviewing process.
 But before you get started crafting your review forms, take the following recommendations into account.